Dashboard Excellence: A beginner’s guide

 Analytical dashboards

-Analytical dashboards provide a sandbox for power users, allowing them to break down reports, use different filters, and apply their expertise to dive deep into the data and conduct their analyses.
+Analytical dashboards provide a sandbox for power users, allowing them to drill down into reports, use different filters and apply their expertise to dive deep into the data and perform their analysis.

 Common dashboard sins (and why they hurt)

 Some design flaws are quite common in dashboards.
 Confusing layouts force users to play hide-and-seek with KPIs, while scrolling buries context off-screen where it might be forgotten.
-Data bloat—unnecessary decimal places, redundant metrics—undermines what is valuable, and context-free numbers (“Sessions: 12,430”) leave stakeholders guessing whether that number is cause for celebration or panic.
-An excessive number of charts is another common sin: gauges, 3D bars, and unnecessary gradients cause headaches, not insights.
-Other visual clutter, such as drop shadows, icons, rainbow color palettes, adds nothing meaningful and distracts attention from what really matters.
-Using them sparingly may be fine, but try leaving them out and see if it improves.
+Data bloat – unnecessary decimals, redundant metrics – hurts what’s valuable, and context-free numbers (“Sessions: 12,430”) leave stakeholders guessing whether that number is cause for celebration or panic.
+An excessive amount of charts is another common sin: Gauges, 3D bars and unnecessary color gradients cause headaches, not insights.
+Other visual clutter, like drop shadows, icons, rainbow color palettes, adds nothing meaningful and distracts attention from what really matters.
+Using them sparingly may be fine, but try leaving them out and see if it gets better.

 How to get started with Dashboard Excellence

 Start every dashboard project with the question, not the data.
-Stakeholders rarely wake up craving a “pivot table of everything”; much more often they want to know whether their spending is driving growth.
-Design the entire experience based on that one question.
-Next, enforce a clear structure: arrange content from left to right and top to bottom, place core KPIs above the fold (visible without scrolling), and hide drill-downs one click away.
-Conciseness matters: summarize raw numbers into rates, deltas, internal team targets, and benchmarks so users always see “good” or “bad” at a glance, and keep scales consistent.
-Remember, if a metric is only “nice to have,” it may be better not to include it in the dashboard at all.
+Stakeholders rarely wake up asking for a “pivot table of everything”; they more often want to know if their spend is driving growth.
+Design the entire experience from that one question.
+Next, enforce a clear structure: organize content from left to right and top to bottom, place core KPIs above the fold (visible without scrolling) and hide drill-downs one click away.
+Conciseness is important: summarize raw numbers into rates, deltas, internal team goals and benchmarks so users can always see “good” or “bad” at a glance, and keep scales consistent.
+Remember, if a metric is just “nice to have”, it might be better not to include it in the dashboard at all.

 Storytelling then transforms raw metrics into meaning.
 Data points are Lego bricks; your narrative is the manual that turns them into the Millennium Falcon.
-Arrange visualizations so that each answers the next logical “Why?” question.
-It is much easier to remember what each part of a dashboard is meant to communicate when correlated visualizations are placed side by side.
+Arrange visualizations so that each one answers the next logical “why?” question.
+It’s much easier to remember what each part of a dashboard is supposed to communicate when correlated visualizations are next to each other.

 Image: lego.com

-I vividly remember working with a company that insisted on meticulously using their color palette in dashboards.
+I vividly remember working with a company that insisted on using their color palette meticulously in dashboards.
 The problem was that it consisted of fifty shades of gray (trust me, not as sexy as it sounds) and red.
-The whole thing looked like an error fest.
-Good design principles reinforce the story you want to tell: use a restrained color palette (approximately 60% neutral, 30% brand, 10% alert), choose screen-optimized fonts, and let white space give elements room to breathe.
-Finally: iterate without fear.
-Launch version one, observe how real users interact with it, and refine.
-Tools like Power BI, Tableau, and Looker Studio change; human cognition does not.
-User testing is the fastest way to understand whether you have succeeded.
+The whole thing looked like a bugfest.
+Good design principles reinforce the story you want to tell: use a restrained color palette (about 60% neutral, 30% brand, 10% alarm), choose screen-optimized fonts, and let white space give the elements room to breathe.
+Finally, iterate without fear.
+Launch a version one, observe how real users interact with it, and refine.
+Tools like Power BI, Tableau and Data Studio (formerly Looker Studio) change; human cognition does not.
+User testing is the fastest way to understand if you’ve been successful.

 Tool-agnostic, principle-obsessed

-It does not matter whether you use BigQuery in Looker Studio, write DAX in Power BI, or iterate a Tableau visualization—the principles above apply.
+It doesn’t matter if you are using BigQuery in Data Studio, writing DAX in Power BI or iterating a Tableau visualization, the above principles apply.
 Tools are just vehicles, you are the pilot.
-You cannot rescue a confusing dashboard by switching platforms, any more than you can fix a bad book by changing the font—unless you start with Papyrus, perhaps.
+You can’t save a confusing dashboard by switching platforms, any more than you can fix a bad book by changing the font – unless maybe you start with Papyrus.

 Conclusion

-A dashboard earns the title “excellent” when it reduces decision time from hours to minutes—ideally seconds.
+A dashboard deserves the title “excellent” if it reduces the decision time from hours to minutes – ideally seconds.
 Anything less is noise.
-Build with intention, tell a concise story, and never force your audience to search for meaning.
+Build with purpose, tell a concise story and never force your audience to search for meaning.
 If you want to see what that looks like in your organization, let’s talk.
 Creating excellent dashboards that drive growth is one of our specialties.